 Eat plenty of vitamin C-rich foods like oranges and strawberries.
-Cook with turmeric, take a turmeric supplement, or drink golden milk.
-As far as alpha-lipoic acid goes, you’ll get the most from a supplement, but you can also eat organ meats, red meat, broccoli, Brussels sprouts, spinach, and tomatoes.
+Cook with turmeric, take a turmeric supplement or drink golden milk.
+As far as alpha-lipoic acid goes, you’ll get the most from a supplement, but you can also eat the following:

 Forty-one percent of Americans are deficient in vitamin D, according to a study published in the journal Nutrition Research.
 For this reason, it’s really important to take a high-quality vitamin D supplement, especially during the winter months.
 We get vitamin D from the sun, a supplement, and a few foods, including fatty fish and egg yolks.

 Vitamin D is actually a hormone that communicates with your other hormones, making it especially essential to help balance hormones.
 So, ensure you’re getting enough vitamin D2 and D3 to ease and prevent hormonal fluctuations.